AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

       Add "allow-all" policy to the just created device group.

  #. **Add Egress Policy** (Optional)
-      If you plan to deploy Egress inspection, add egress-nat policy.
+      If you plan to deploy Egress inspection, add source-nat and security outbound rule policies

  #. **Commit The Change**
        Commit and push.

-After the above steps, VM-Series instances are managed by Panorama.
-All configuration should be done through the Panorama console.
+After the above steps, once M-Series instances are added to Panorama, all configuration should be done through the Panorama console.

 e.
 Create admin role and user
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^